zamalali/Instance-Segmentation/README.md

 ## Contribution

 We welcome contributions from the community, whether it's in the form of bug reports, improvements, documentation, or new features.
-Please refer to our [contribution guidelines](path/to/your/contribution_guidelines.md) for more information.

 ## License